-At the beginning of the first semester, student must meet with Graduate Coordinator for the assignment of an advisor in the area of interest to the student.
-The advisor will then assist student with registration and course selection.
-By the end of the first semester or the first 9 credit hours, a permanent advisor must be identified.
+At the beginning of the first semester, each student meets with the Graduate Coordinator for the assignment of an advisor in an area of interest to the student.
+The Graduate Coordinator assists students with registration and course selection until students select a permanent advisor.
+By the end of the first semester or the first 9 credit hours for each student, a permanent advisor is identified.